-Sika defined a new Group-wide process in the reporting year that maps out the main sustainability principles (economic, social, environmental) for vendor qualification and evaluation.
+Sika implemented the group-wide process in the reporting year that maps out the main sustainability principles (economic, social and environmental) for vendor qualification and evaluation.
 The multi-stage vendor qualification process has three central elements: It requires all suppliers to sign the Supplier Code of Conduct and to complete a self-assessment questionnaire.
 In unclear cases, the Purchasing department will follow up with audits before concluding a supply contract.
-In the year under review, a total of 40 suppliers in China and India were assessed according to the new vendor evaluation process.
+In the year under review, most of the procurement employees in the company have been trained using a systematic supplier audit method.
 These procedures are designed to ensure compliance with international labor standards and prescribed quality, environment, safety and health criteria.

-Sika will be implementing this new process globally in 2015, focusing in an initial phase on high-risk geographies of human rights violations and industries.
+Sika has been implementing this new process globally in 2015, collecting evidence and documents on a newly created globally available platform.
 However, as Sika applies a risk-based approach, companies reporting according to GRI on human rights criteria, and signatories of the UN Global Compact and the OECD Guidelines for multinational companies will not necessarily be screened.